perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ## Now let's use like every gdb add-on ever

 What does this look like within the actual program, using gdb + rr + gef + pwndbg?
-First we need a way to import and play songs of 0 bytes, which at first doesn't seem possible because all available files have at least 700 bytes.
+First we need a way to import and play songs of 0 bytes, which at first didn't seem possible because all available files have at least 700 bytes.
 However, by importing just a directory name, we can create songs of 0 bytes.

 ```python